jeanbza/jadekler.github.io/_posts/2019-11-18-binary-search-tree-runtime-complexity.md

 Now, to search for _any_ value in the BST, the maximum depth we'd need to traverse is `k`.
 We know that `k=log2(n)`, so we can say that the big-O runtime complexity in terms of `n` is `O(log2(n))`.

-# An aside on branching factor

-All of our details above deal with a binary tree - a tree in which each node has at most 2 children.
-What if each node had 9 children?
-The maximum number of children a node has in a tree is called the [branching factor](https://en.wikipedia.org/wiki/Branching_factor), and it determines the bases of the logarithms and exponents in all the calculations above.

-So, if the branching factor for a tree is 9, and it is complete, then it has `9^k-1` nodes (and so on).

 # In conclusion